 - Windows Aero feature is fully supported and available in Windows 7 Professional.
 It has a lot to it in the Professional version of Windows 7.

-- Flexible customizations can be made to the Windows Aero feature and so much can be achieved by tweaking some setting in it.
+- Flexible customizations can be made to the Windows Aero feature and so much can be achieved by tweaking some settings in it.

 - Internet Connection Sharing feature is also available in the Professional edition of Windows 7.
 Users can now share an Internet connection with other computers via LAN(Local Area Network).